 No matter how overwhelming your situation‚ help is available to overcome the financial‚ emotional‚ and physical challenges presented by a car crash involving an uninsured driver.
-At the Jurewitz Law Group‚ our San Diego uninsured driver accident attorneys have the legal experience and resources to help you get the money you deserve from negligent parties.
+At the Jurewitz Law Group Injury & Accident Lawyers‚ our San Diego personal injury attorneys have the legal experience and resources to help you get the money you deserve from negligent parties.
 Your insurance company may seem like your friend‚ but the future well-being of claimants is not typically their main concern.
 It is important to make sure that you are fully aware of your legal rights and options before agreeing to the terms of the insurance company.
 For more information about the difference we can make in your financial security and recovery‚ please call (888) 233-5020 for a free consultation.

 Uninsured Motorists: All Too Common

 Unfortunately, uninsured drivers are all too common on American roads.
 According to a 2019 study conducted by Lendingtree, researchers found that approximately 13% of drivers don’t have car insurance.
 On a national scale, this means that nearly 32 million people are operating vehicles without the legally required amount of coverage — effectively burdening insured drivers with the brunt of the financial responsibility in the event of an accident.